...at the School of Medicine

 You'll need fundamental coursework to succeed in biomedical graduate study, but your background will be unique.
 In general, biology, organic chemistry and mathematics through calculus are required, and biochemistry and molecular biology are strongly recommended.
 This background prepares most students for success in our programs.

 We also seek students with strong quantitative training who may have majored in physics or math and are interested in our Systems Biology and Bioinformatics Program and Structural Biology track.
-Depending on your preparation, we may suggest additional biology coursework once you start graduate training.
+Depending on your preparation, we may suggest additional biology coursework once you start your PhD work.

 The GRE general test is required.
-Recent matriculants have earned an average of 70th percentile in each area.
+Our recent classes average in the 70th percentile in each area.
 A GRE subject test is desirable, but is not required.
 The Test of English as a Foreign Language (TOEFL) is required for foreign students unless they are from an English-speaking country or have a degree from a university program where the instruction is primarily in English.